jharwell/sierra/docs/src/user-guide/running-experiments.rst

 =======================

-If stage 2 is killed partway through (e.g. by an HPC time limit), pass :ref:`--exec-resume<src/reference/cli:sierra-cli---exec-resume>` with the same arguments on the next invocation:
+If stage 2 is killed partway through (e.g. by an HPC time limit), pass :ref:`--exec-resume<src/plugins/execenv/hpc/index:sierra-cli---exec-resume>` with the same arguments on the next invocation:

 .. code-block:: bash

    sierra-cli ... --pipeline 2 --exec-resume

 SIERRA skips any experimental run whose output directory already exists and runs only those that did not complete.
-Without :ref:`--exec-resume<src/reference/cli:sierra-cli---exec-resume>`, re-running stage 2 against an existing batch results in redundant work.
+Without ``--exec-resume``, re-running stage 2 against an existing batch results in redundant work.

 .. _user-guide/running-experiments/overwrite: